astropy/astropy/docs/nddata/index.rst

 A mask value of `True` indicates a value that should be ignored, while a mask value of `False` indicates a valid value.

-Similarly, attributes are available to store generic meta-data, flags, and uncertainties.
+Similarly, attributes are available to store generic meta-data and uncertainties.
 The `~astropy.nddata.NDDataArithmetic` class includes methods to combine datasets with arithmetic operations (which include limited support for propagation of uncertainties).
 These are described in :doc:`nddata`.